Customize WalkMe Menu

 In the Settings tab, find the following features:

-- Display Conditions: Create Rules for when the widget will display
+- Display Conditions: Create Rules in the Rule Engine for when the widget displays.

 Try it Out